SyedZafrullah/M3_WiperControlSystem/5-Report/readme.md

 | LLR3 | with second pressing of user button LEDs Glow sequentially in 4Hz frequency | Yet to Implement |
 | LLR4 | with third pressing of user button LEDs Glow sequentially in 8Hz frequency | Yet to Implement |
 | LLR5 | when user button pressed for 2 seconds Red LED turn OFF | Yet to Implement |

+# Conclusion
+The Wiper Control in automobiles has been studied and implemented using an STM32F407VG Board.